WilliamW1979/WindowlessCursorLock/README.md

 Confines your mouse cursor to whichever monitor your chosen game (or any application) currently occupies — so a borderless-windowed game can never lose your cursor to a second monitor mid-fight.

-Built because TERA Classic's Fullscreen Windowless mode doesn't actually capture the cursor, and Windows is happy to let it wander off to your other monitor at the worst possible moment.

 ## How it works

 Windowless Cursor Lock sits in your system tray.
 Every 250ms (configurable) it checks which window is currently focused.